-The English Opening: e6 arises after 1.c4 e6 and falls under ECO code A13. is the Agincourt Defence (named for the Battle of Agincourt, fought between the English and the French).
-Black fights for control of d5 and plans to put a pawn there.
-Common replies to this opening are 2.Nf3, 2.Nc3, and 2.g3.
-With 37,488 games in the master database, it is a well-established opening choice.
+The English Opening: e6 arises after 1.c4 e6 and falls under ECO code A13.
+Known as the Agincourt Defence — a name inspired by the famous battle between England and France — this move contests the d5 square and signals Black's intention to place a pawn there.
+White's most frequent continuations are 2.Nf3, 2.Nc3, and 2.g3, each leading to different types of positions.
+With 14.7 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players